-Realizing the significance of communicative competence in English language, most of the developed countries of the world have shifted from traditional to modern pedagogical practices by incorporating latest technology.
-Pakistan as a developing country in South Asia needs to accelerate its pace in all the fields peculiarly in education to be an operational part of global village.
-An inevitable aspect of this requirement is English language competence of the individuals to manipulate all the resources skilfully.
+&lt;sup>4Senior Lecturer, Department of English Language & Literature, Lahore Garrison University, Lahore, Pakistan.
+E-mail: hinajavaid@lgu.edu.pk education to be an operational part of global village.
+An inevitable aspect of this requirement is competence in English language to manipulate all the resources skilfully.
 It is evident that implementation of Communicative Language Teaching (CLT) Approach in the educational institutes of Pakistan can resolve the problem to improve students' communication skills.
 The key function of language use is communication and its primary goal for learners is to develop communicative competence (Hymes, 1972, Richards and Rodgers, 2001; Ying, 2010).
-Hence, it is evident that Communicative Language Teaching Approach can be implemented in educational institutes by incorporating modern technology to meet the challenges of twenty first century in the perspective that English is taught as a core and elective subject at all levels- from pre-school to university.
+Hence, it is evident that Communicative Language Teaching Approach can be implemented in educational institutions by incorporating modern technology to meet the challenges of 21st century in the perspective that English is taught as a core as well as an elective subject at all levels- from pre-school to university level.
+Yasmin, Saeed and Ahmed (2018, p.
+114) emphasized that access to information technology is indispensable for success in 21st century as it is the fastest mean to access latest information in the minimum time.